-Over 1.8 billion journeys are made by train every year and, as a passenger, rail is still one of the safest ways to travel.
-However operational incidents still occur regularly, and risk in some areas is still rising, for example in SPAD risk.
+Pre-Covid, over 1.8 billion journeys were being made by train every year and, as a passenger, rail is still one of the safest ways to travel.
+However operational incidents still occur regularly, and it is important that we manage these.
 Many of these risk areas either involved multiple parties—drivers and signallers—or they recur across member companies.
 So, collaboration is key to efficiently improving industry performance.

 What challenges are we collaborating on?